 Sprinkling coffee grounds and mint around your home can help to deter pests from setting up a new home and may also help to drive existing ones out.
 Apparently it can help make your space less cozy for pests like ants, fleas, snails, and slugs.

 5. Homemade Skincare

-The abrasive texture of coffee grounds make them (especially those from espresso!) to your body washes and soaps for gentle exfoliation, heavenly smells, and a little boost of from the natural antioxidants.
+The abrasive texture of coffee grounds make them (especially those from espresso!) perfect to add to your body washes and soaps for gentle exfoliation, heavenly smells, and a little glow boost from the natural antioxidants.
 Try mixing grounds in with ingredients like honey, coconut oil, sea salt (careful with how corse the grind is depending on where you’d like to use it).